 We have asked uncomfortable questions and tried various ideas for limiting crazy consumption while still giving generously.

 We have come up with almost no clear answers, and I don’t really think there’s one right ‘how to’ for a lot of these issues.
-(Isn’t that the case with most mundane things in life?
-This Bible passage has helped me think through that lately.)

 BUT here’s where we have landed on a few holiday-related family things.